mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

   finding bugs.'
 ---

-If I told you I had a really good book or article for you about how to overcome your fear of flying and I talked about why flying is so great and how to work out the logistics of booking your ticket, but then I didn't say anything about how to

-TODO: It has to be a guide to some practical task where we leave out the hard part
+I've just written an excellent E-Book to help my blog readers with their romantic relationships!
+My guide will help you:

+* Think objectively about your romantic partner so you can **identify all of their flaws**.
+*  Use **cutting-edge software tools** so you can record your partner's flaws and track metrics over time.

+The guide **does not** cover:

+* Communicating issues to your partner in a gentle and empathetic way.
+* Helping your partner address their weaknesses.

+Those parts of a relationship are **obvious** and **not worth discussing**!

+Does this sound like a good relationship E-Book to you?
+I'm assuming you just exclaimed, "Sweet jalisco, no!" (exact quote).

 So why is that the way we talk about code reviews?

-If you Google "code reviews", you'll find article after article describing code reviews from the perspective of finding bugs.
+If you Google "code reviews," you'll find article after article describing code reviews focused myopically on **bugs**:

+* Arrange logistics so you can find the most **bugs**!
+* Keep checklists so you know what **bugs** to expect on future reviews.
+* Judge review effectiveness purely in terms of **bugs** discovered.

-I can only assume these articles were written in the future, where your teammates are robots.
-In that world, your teammates send you code that they believe is high quality, and you give them a long list of reasons why it's not.
-This list warms their cold, robot hearts, as it brings them one step closer to eliminating the need for you as the sole human on the team.
+I can only assume these articles were written in the future, where all developers are robots, and hearing a list of criticisms about code they've worked hard warms their cold, robot hearts.

-If, however, you work on a development team composed of humans, code reviews are more complicated than simply finding flaws in your co-workers' code and dutifully reporting them. and you want to improve your code review skills when reviewing their code, this article is for you.
-I'll discuss practical techniques for improving the code review process.
-Some of these are mechanical, such.
-Some of these are more touchy-feely, like delivering tough criticism in a way that minimizes tension between you and your teammate.

-In this world, you design your code reviews to maximize the number of "defects" you identify through code review.
-That's A lot of articles appear to be written in the future where your co-workers are robots and pointing out errors warms their cold robot hearts.
-It would be just as ridiculous to read a guide to a healthy marriage that's all about how to identify your spouse's flaws.

-In this article, I'll discuss some techniques for reviewing in a way that takes into account the fact that you're all humans.
+Let's assume for a moment that we want to improve code reviews in the present, where our teammates are humans.
+In this article, I'll discuss some code review techniques that take into account the fact that you and your teammates are all humans and that a code review is as much a social process as a technical one.

 * TOC
 {:toc}